Azure/terraform-azurerm-lz-vending/modules/resourcegroup/README.md

 <!-- BEGIN_TF_DOCS -->
-# ALZ landing zone network watcher resource group submodule
+# ALZ landing zone resource group submodule

 ## Overview

-Creates the supplied resource groups in the specified location and subscription.
+Creates the supplied resource group in the specified location and subscription.

 Useful in a subscription vending scenario to pre-create the `NetworkWatcherRG` so we may delete it prior to subscription cancellation.
+Also useful for pre-creating resource groups for the purposes of RBAC delegation.

 ## Notes